ibm-cloud-docs/logs-router/route-manage.md

 {: #route-create-ui}
 {: ui}

-Do the following to create a route using the UI.
+Complete the following steps to create a route using the UI.

 1. [Log in to your {{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/login){: external}.

 2. Click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) &gt; **Observability**.

-3. Click **Logging**.
+3. Click **Logging > Routing**.

-4. Click **Routing**.

-5. Click the **Routes** tab.

-6. Click **Create** to open the create a route page.

-7. Enter a meaningful name for the route.

-8. Click **Next**.
+4. In the *Routes* tab, click **Create**.

-9. In **Routing rules**, modify the **Action** for **Rule 1**:
+5. In *Routing rules* section, modify the *Action* for *Rule 1*:

+    Select an *Action* for *Rule 1*:

-    - Select `Send` for the rule to route platform logs to the associated targets.
+    - Select **Send logs from** for the rule to route platform logs to the associated targets.

-    - Select `Drop` for the rule to drop platform logs matching this rule.
+    - Select **Drop logs from** for the rule to drop platform logs matching this rule.

-10. Add the [inclusion filters](/docs/logs-router?topic=logs-router-route_rules_definitions&interface=ui#route_rules_definitions_filters) to determine the platform logs routed to the targets specified in the rule.
+    Add the [inclusion filters](/docs/logs-router?topic=logs-router-route_rules_definitions&interface=ui#route_rules_definitions_filters) to determine the platform logs routed to the targets specified in the rule.

-   Select the desired filter and condition and specify the value to be matched by the inclusion filter.
+    - Select a condition, and specify the location values to be matched by the inclusion filter.

-   To add multiple inclusion filters, click **Add filter** to add additional filters.
+    - To add multiple inclusion filters, click **Add filter** to add additional filters.

-11. Add the [target](/docs/logs-router?topic=logs-router-target&interface=ui) to associate with the rule by selecting a target from the list.
-If you do not have a target defined, click **Add target** to create a new target.
+    Add the [targets](/docs/logs-router?topic=logs-router-target&interface=ui) to associate with the rule by selecting a target from the list.
+If you do not have a target defined, click **Add target** to create a new one.

-12. Click **Add rule** to add additional rules to the route.
+6. Click **Add rule** to add additional rules to the route.

     The order of route rules affects the routing behavior.
 Rules are processed in order and once a rule is matched, the subsequent rules are not processed.